haoxins/haoxins.github.io/archived-2021/kubernetes-in-action-2nd-2.md

     time has elapsed after the Pod is ready.
   - If the Pod's containers crash or fail their readiness probe during this time, the timer is reset.

+* You can configure a different progress deadline by setting the `spec.progressDeadlineSeconds` field in the Deployment object.
+  - If you increase `minReadySeconds` to more than `600`, you must set the `progressDeadlineSeconds` field accordingly.

+* You may wonder where the revision history is stored.
+  You won't find it in the Deployment object.
+  - Instead, the history of a Deployment is represented by the ReplicaSets associated with the Deployment.
+  - Each ReplicaSet represents one revision.
+  - This is the reason why the Deployment controller **doesn't delete** the old ReplicaSet object after the update process is complete.
+* The size of the revision history, and thus the number of ReplicaSets that the Deployment controller keeps for a given Deployment, is determined by the `revisionHistoryLimit` field in the Deployment’s spec.
+  - The default value is `10`.
+* You might think that using `kubectl rollout undo` to revert to the previous version of the Deployment manifest is equivalent to applying the previous manifest file, but that’s **not** the case.
+  - The `kubectl rollout undo` command reverts **only** the Pod template and preserves any other changes you made to the Deployment manifest.
+  - This includes changes to the update strategy and the desired number of replicas.
+  - The `kubectl apply command`, on the other hand, overwrites these changes.